-HVAC design is a lot more than Manual J. Most HVAC contractors, home energy raters, and others in this field know about Manual J. Many people even know about Manual D, which describes how to design the duct system.
-Not so many, however, know about the missing links - Manual S and Manual T. If you want a properly designed heating & cooling system, you have to go through the whole process in all four protocols: J, S, T, and D.
+HVAC design is more than ACCA Manual J. Most HVAC contractors, home energy raters, contractors and others in the residential construction field know about Manual J. Many non-builders even know about Manual D, which describes how to design the duct system.
+Not as many, however, know about the missing links - Manual S and Manual T. For a properly designed heating & cooling system, the designer must go through the whole process contained in all four protocols: J, S, T, and D.

 Here's a brief description of each manual.

-Once you know the amount of conditioned air necessary in each room, you have to select the equipment.
-What air conditioner, heat pump, furnace, or boiler are you going to install?
-With forced air systems, this part is critical because every piece of equipment has different characteristics - sensible and latent capacities, the amount of air moved, and the static pressures being the key ones for the next stages.
+Once the amount of conditioned air (cfm) necessary for each room is known, the designer reviews and selects a right-sized piece of equipment.
+Which air conditioner, heat pump, furnace, or boiler is a good fit for the calculated loads?
+With forced-air cooling systems, this selection is critical because every piece of equipment has different characteristics - sensible and latent capacities, the amount of air moved (cfm), and the static pressure delivered are the key attributes applied to the design in the next stages.

 Pulling It All Together

 Utilizing the processes from all four ACCA manuals will result in a well designed HVAC system.
 The result is a high performance system that's more efficient and comfortable than typical installations.

 Even the best HVAC design in the world, if it's not installed as designed, will perform poorly.
 It's a good idea to have every new system tested and commissioned.

 These design principles are universal in nature and can be applied to any residential forced-air system design.
 However, Energy Vanguard is focused on work primarily in the United States and North America.
 For many reasons, including availble equiment, duct fittings, regional practices and the metric system we cannot practically offer service worldwide.

 Energy Vanguard can help you with a complete HVAC design.
 Fill in the form above right to find out more.